The Short Breaks offer and statement are currently under review and will be updated shortly.

 Short breaks are defined as: “part of the range of services provided for families, breaks from caring for carers of disabled children to support them to continue to care for their children at home and to allow them to do so more effectively”.

-City of Wolverhampton Council is committed to shaping the social care market and introducing an outcome-focused approach.
-The delivery model is based on an ‘Outcomes-Focused Approach’, the aim of which is to shift the focus from activities to results.
-Outcomes are measured as specific changes in behaviour, condition and satisfaction for the people in receipt of the Service.
 The Council is committed to working with parents/carers and their representative organisations as well as young people to produce a truly collaborative future for the delivery of short breaks.

 The Breaks for Carers of Disabled Children Regulations came into force on 1 April 2011.
 These Regulations require each local authority to produce a Short Breaks Services Statement (the ‘Local Offer’) so that families know what services are available, the eligibility criteria for these services, and how the range of short breaks is designed to meet the needs of families with children with disabilities locally.